Save up to 40% off our winter favs →Shop The Winter Clearout

 Core Desired Feeling in Your Wardrobe: Mindful

-No matter what your wardrobe intentions are for 2019, one thing is clear and that’s that we’re not wearing what we actually own.
+No matter what your wardrobe intentions are, one thing is clear and that’s that we’re not wearing what we actually own.

-If you’re ready to challenge yourself, and your closet, join our FREE 7-day Wear Your Closet Challenge.
+If you’re ready to challenge yourself, and your closet, try our 7-day Wear Your Closet Challenge.

 You’ll have 7 days to wear 7 rarely-worn items, and if you can’t you have to agree to let them go.
 If you can?
 You may just discover a hidden gem that you forgot about in your closet.